cluttrdev/pytrajectory/doc/source/guide/examples/inv_pendulum_trans.rst

 Translation of the inverted pendulum
 ------------------------------------

-An example often used in literature is the inverse pendulum.
+An example often used in literature is the inverted pendulum.
 Here a force :math:`F` acts on a cart with mass :math:`M_w`.
 In addition the cart is connected by a massless rod with a pendulum mass :math:`m_p`.
 The mass of the pendulum is concentrated in :math:`P_2` and that of the